GedasFX/decky-ludusavi/README.md

    * Click Preview and scan for large games.
 Exclude files by unchecking the checkbox form backups.
    * Configure quantity of full & differential backups, and the format.
 I highly reccommend having more than one full/differential backups, so you have versioning of your saves!
 * RESTORE MODE
-   * Nothing here really, familiarize with this view, as this will be the place where you would restore your backups from
+   * Nothing here for now, familiarize with this view, as this will be the place from where you would restore your backups.
 * CUSTOM GAMES
-   * If you have games that are not PC games (e.g. emulation), you may need to add paths to the games here.
+   * If you have games that are not PC games (e.g. emulation), you may need to add paths to them here.
 * OTHER
    * Cloud - Set path to Rclone (download if needed), and set up your remote.
 Here you can specify the folder name if needed.
-Here you will also find a button to pull files from remote.
+You will also find a button to pull files from remote.
 This button will later be added to the Decky UI (https://github.com/GedasFX/decky-ludusavi/issues/3).
    * Backup Exclusions - If some paths need to be excluded no matter what, set them here.

 ## Troubleshooting

 The plugin should provide a log of all events in `/home/deck/homebrew/logs/Ludusavi`.
-Check `api_calls.log` for Ludusavi errors, and all other files, for all issues.
-Feel free to open an issue if you still need help.
+When opening an issue you may need to provide a logfile from here.

 ## Features

 * Ability to sync game saves or arbitrary files to the cloud.
 * Bi-directional sync support (Linux/Windows needs proper docs).
 * Backup stats after each sync (duration/size).
-* Per-instance configuration (for save locations, and if it should auto backup or not).
+* Per-game configuration (for save locations, and if it should auto backup or not).
-* Support for off-brand names (some games add GOTY to game title, so bacup solutions that do not expect such name break, we have support to change that name so Ludusavi recognises this game).
-* Support for backup of single folder for multiple games (rename both games to some common name, and specify that in customs folder).
+* Support for unusual or non-PC game names, such as "GOTY" editions, emulation.

 ## Tutorials